September 13, 2016

 Online example: Posting

-Neil Patel is a very successful online entrepreneur.
-He credits a lot of his success to his frequently published posts.
-I’m a big fan of his posts and I’m convinced he has elves writing for him 24/7.
-For many of us, keeping up an intense posting schedule may work for a while, but isn’t sustainable for the long haul.
+There are some bloggers who post huge amounts of content.
+However, for many of us, keeping up an intense posting schedule may work for a while, but isn’t sustainable for the long haul.

 5. What’s the real cost?